SprocketTools/SprocketBot/README.md

 ## Warnings
 Sprocket bot is an **in-development** utility bot, developed by a college student during their free time.
 I say "utility" because its capabilities are changing quite rapidly, and is nowhere near the end result I want it to be in.
 As a result, 100% reliability in its services is not guaranteed.
 - Granting Sprocket Bot administrator priveledges is not recommended.
-It currently has no code that allows it to delete *anything,* but I would recommend ensuring it cannot ping @everyone in your server.
+It currently has no code that allows it to delete *anything* outsize Zheifu, but ask me about this in DMs on Discord.
 - I cannot keep the bot's entire source code public once administrative utilities and/or vehicle rating formulas are added.